bschmalhofer/otobo-ideas/GPW_2022/talk.md

 ## Timeline

-- 2001: OTRS started by Martin Edenhofer
+- 2001: OTRS is started by Martin Edenhofer
-- 2003: OTRS 1.0
+- 2003: OTRS 1.0 released, OTRS GmbH founded
-- 2003 - 2021: ... many OTRS releases and enhancements
-- 2004: Stefan Rother become the first employee of the OTRS GmbH
+- 2007: OTRS GmbH becomes the OTRS AG
-- 2011: Rother OSS founded by Stefan Rother
+- 2011: Rother OSS GmbH founded by Stefan Rother, first employee of OTRS GmbH
 - 2017: OTRS 6.0 was released, the basis for OTOBO

-- 2018: OTRS AG was founded.
-The open source release was rebranded as _((OTRS)) Community Edition_.
+- 2018: The open source release is rebranded as _((OTRS)) Community Edition_.

 - 2019: Rother OSS forks OTOBO from _((OTRS)) Community Edition_.
 Development by Stefan and Sven.
 - 2020-01-30: OTOBO 10.0.0 Beta 1
 - 2020-07-13: OTOBO 10.0.1 with Docker support.
-First part of this talk
+First part of this talk.
 - 2022-03-02: OTOBO 10.1.1 with PSGI everywhere.
-Second part of this talk
+Second part of this talk.